larq/compute-engine/docs/build_arm.md

    [Cross-compiling LCE with Bazel](#cross-compiling-lce-with-bazel)
 2. To natively compile LCE, see the section
    [Building LCE with Make](#building-lce-with-make).
-3. To cross-compile LCE using the Make system for users that do not whish to install Bazel, see the section
+3. To cross-compile LCE using the Make system for users that do not wish to install Bazel, see the section
    [Cross-compiling LCE with Make](#cross-compiling-lce-with-make).